Tolebrutinib

 These identical phase III studies recruited 1,873 participants with relapsing remitting and active secondary progressive MS. One half took tolebrutinib and the other half Aubagio (teriflunomide) for up to three years.
 The main measure of these studies was the number of relapses in a year.
 Additional measures included worsening of disability which persisted for three and six months, lesions visible on MRI scans, cognition and quality of life.

-Initial results from the study, presented at ECTRIMS 2024, showed that, unfortunately, there was no difference in relapse rate when comparing participants on tolebrutinib vs Aubagio.
+Results showed that, unfortunately, there was no difference in relapse rate when comparing participants on tolebrutinib vs Aubagio.
 Although the group generally had very low relapse activity.
-The results did, however, find that significantly less people on tolebrutinib experienced worsening of disability which persisted for six months than those on Aubagio (13.2% Aubagio vs 9.9% tolebrutinib).
+The results did, however, find that significantly less people on tolebrutinib experienced worsening of disability which persisted for six months than those on Aubagio (8.3% tolebrutinib vs 11.3% teriflunomide).
 Overall, tolebrutinib was found to slow down disability progression by 29% when compared to Aubagio.

 These results suggest that tolebrutinib could have an impact on progression that is independent of relapse activity (PIRA).

-The most common side effects in those taking tolebrutinib were Covid-19 and the common cold.
+The most common side effects in those taking tolebrutinib were Covid-19, the common cold and headache.

 Liver damage was the main safety concern arising in the trial.
 A small number (5.6%) of participants on tolebrutinib experienced significant increases in liver enzymes.
 All of these participants recovered.